 Senate banking bill

-While the House debates PROSPER, the Senate has their focus on a new banking bill.
-It includes two previsions designed to help student loan borrowers.
+While the House debated PROSPER, the Senate focused on a new banking bill.
+It includes two provisions designed to help student loan borrowers.

 - A student loan servicer (lender) can’t declare default if a co-signer dies or declares bankruptcy.
 They also can’t accelerate repayment on a private education loan.

 - If the student borrower dies, the lender must release the co-signer from the debt.

 The bill also make it easier to remove a private student loan default from your credit report.
 The new system would match the system for federal student loans.
 Currently, if you make 6 consecutive payments on time on a federal student loan, the default disappears; it’s effectively like you never defaulted at all.
 This new bill proposes similar flexibility for private student loans.

 The current Federal Reserve Chair Jerome Powell warned that student loan debt could slow economic growth.
 He’s indicated that he supports several key changes to the current lending system.
 The most prominent question he had was why student loan debt is protected from discharge during bankruptcy.

 Currently, most borrowers cannot qualify to have their student loans discharged during bankruptcy.
 This includes both federal and private student loans.
 As a result, a distressed borrower can declare bankruptcy but still face continued financial hardship.
 Even after all their other debts are discharged, student loan payments may still leave them struggling to make ends meet.